karagenit/twistter/README.md

 `python3 manage.py add_data`

 This will create a couple example users, posts, reports, etc. to make testing easier.
 You will probably need to wipe the DB with `python3 manage.py flush` first, which will also require you to recreate the admin account.

+#### Uploading to Heroku

+First, install the heroku command line utility, create a heroku app, and provision the postgres addon.

+Then, set the heroku remote to your app name and push to the heroku repo via `git push heroku master`.

+Then, setup the database with `heroku run python3 manage.py migrate`.